dkriegner/xrayutilities/doc/source/simulations.rst

 Fitting of diffraction data
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All diffraction models can be embedded into the :class:`~xrayutilities.simpack.fit.FitModel` class, which is suitable to refine the model parameters.
 Below (and in the `examples <https://github.com/dkriegner/xrayutilities/tree/main/examples>`_ directory) a runnable script is shown which shows the fitting for a pseudomorphic InMnAs epilayer on InAs(001).
-The fitting is performed using the `lmfit <https://lmfit.github.io/lmfit-py/>`_ Python package which needs to be installed when you want to use this fitting function.
-As one can see below the :func:`~xrayutilities.simpack.FitModel.set_param_hint` function can be used to set up the respective fit parameters including their boundaries and possible correlation with other parameters of the model.
+The fitting is performed using the `lmfit <https://lmfit.github.io/lmfit-py/>`_ Python package which needs to be installed when you want to use this fitting function. :class:`~xrayutilities.simpack.fit.FitModel` is derived from :class:`lmfit.model.Model` which provides :meth:`lmfit.model.Model.set_param_hint` function, which can be used to set up the respective fit parameters including their boundaries and possible correlation with other parameters of the model.
 It should be equally possible to fit more complex layer structures, however, I expect that one needs to adjust manually the starting parameters to yield something very reasonable.
 Since this capabilities are rather new please report back any success/problems you have with this via the mailing list.

 .. testcode:: fitting